This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a single serving of split pea soup.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. Heat oil in a 2-quart saucepan over medium heat.
+1. Heat the oil in a 2-quart saucepan over medium heat.

-3. Add onions, carrots, celery, garlic, and salt.
-Cook, stirring occasionally for 3 minutes.
+2. Add the onions, carrots, celery, garlic, and salt.
+Cook, stirring occasionally, for about 3 minutes, until the vegetables begin to soften.

 chopped onions, carrots, celery, and garlic sauteeing in a small pot.

-1. Stir in the diced ham, split peas, broth, bay leaf, Italian seasoning, and pepper.
+1. Stir in the diced ham, split peas, chicken broth, bay leaf, Italian seasoning, and black pepper.

 split pea soup simmering in a small pot on the stove.